Clark, Miami and Greene County Salvation Army assistance programs.

 Holiday assistance can include Angel Tree, Toy Shops, and Adopt a family.
 Many of the Salvation Army sites allow parents the opportunity to "shop" for just the toys and gifts they need and that have been donated and collected in the Ohio community.
 Parents have the ability to make selections based on the gender and age of their children.
 Many meals are also served at sites in Clark County during Thanksgiving or Christmas.

 There are several regional Salvation Army centers.
+Both Family Stores and emergency support is offered.
 The phone numbers and addresses are as follows.

 - 15 S Plum St, Springfield, OH 45506, call (937) 322-3434

 - 129 S Wayne St, Piqua, telephone number (937) 773-7563

 - Salvation Army center at 707 S Crawford St, Troy, Ohio, (937) 339-4810